debiprasadmishra50/react-oauth2-google/README.md

 # OAuth2.0 Frontend App

+This App implements the OAuth for both

+1. Google
+2. Apple

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Steps to run the app [In localhost]